K-Bharath-Vardhan/SI-GuidedProject-600206-1697472221/README.md

 #### Brainstorming Map

 The Brainstorming Map will serve as a hub for creative thinking, allowing us to explore a wide range of ideas and strategies for the Ship Classification Project.

+<h3><a href="Design">2.
+Design Phase</a></h3>
+In the Design Phase, we will create a blueprint for our ship classification solution.
+This phase will include the following key elements:

+#### Proposed Solution
+We'll define the overall solution for ship classification.
+This involves defining the problem statement, idea, novelty, social impact, business model, scalability

+#### Solution Architecture
+We will design the technical architecture of our ship classification system.
+This will include deciding on the infrastructure, such as cloud services or on-premises servers, and how the various components of the system will interact along with a software diagram.

+#### Data Flow Diagram
+A data flow diagram will illustrate how data will be collected, processed, and fed into the machine learning model.
+It will show the data sources, data processing steps, and model training and evaluation processes.